dward2/BME547/Assignments/Live_Dead_Assay_Analysis/README.md

 separate output files for each patient.

 ## Input Data
-A sample input file is found in a text file called `sample_data.txt` in this repository.
+A sample input file is found in a text file called `sample_data.txt`.

 The data for a single patient is formatted as follows:
 ```
 FirstName Lastname
 DOB
-GREEN X Y
+RED X Y
 #,#,#,#,...,#
 #,#,#,#,...,#
 #,#,#,#,...,#
 #,#,#,#,...,#
 ...
 #,#,#,#,..,,#
-RED X Y
+GREEN X Y
 #,#,#,#,...,#
 #,#,#,#,...,#
 #,#,#,#,...,#